himangipatel/RXJAVA-Android/README.md

 ```
  **2. [from( )](http://reactivex.io/documentation/operators/from.html)** <br>
    ## Uses <br>
- * Observable.from(someList) will give you N emissions - each item in the list.
+ * Observable.from(someList) will give you N emissions - each item in the list.<br>
+   Operator from(), which takes array of an object as input and emits the object one after another same as just()

    **Example**<br>